Columbus, Ohio: Professional teams

 Columbus hosts two major league professional sports teams: the Columbus Blue Jackets of the National Hockey League (NHL), which play at Nationwide Arena, and the Columbus Crew of Major League Soccer (MLS), which play at Lower.com Field.
 The Crew previously played at Historic Crew Stadium, the first soccer-specific stadium built in the United States for a Major League Soccer team.
-The Crew were one of the original members of MLS and won their first MLS Cup in 2008, with a second title in 2020.
+The Crew were one of the original members of MLS and won their first MLS Cup in 2008, a second title in 2020, and a third title in 2023.
 The Columbus Crew moved into Lower.com Field in the summer of 2021, which will also feature a mixed-use development site named Confluence Village.

 The Columbus Clippers, the International League affiliate of the Cleveland Guardians, play in Huntington Park, which opened in 2009.

 The city was home to the Panhandles/Tigers football team from 1901 to 1926; they are credited with playing in the first NFL game against another NFL opponent.
 In the late 1990s, the Columbus Quest won the only two championships during American Basketball League's two-and-a-half season existence.

 The Ohio Aviators were based in Obetz, Ohio, and began play in the only PRO Rugby season before the league folded.

+From 1883 to 1884, Columbus was the home of the Columbus Buckeyes of Major League Baseball, who played two seasons in the American Association before folding operations after the 1884 season.

+Since 2023, Columbus has been home to the Columbus Fury women's professional volleyball team, one of seven teams to launch with the Pro Volleyball Federation.
+The team plays home games at Nationwide Arena.